guganabu/tmpkoppu/README.md

 # tmpkoppu

 A package that allows to create and store data in a temporary file.
 The stored data will be returned in same type as stored while retrieving from the file.
-Also, a dedicated API available to remove the file manually.
+Also, a dedicated method available to remove the file manually.

 `tmpkoppu` - name inspired from a combination of english-tamil words, where `tmp` from temporary and `koppu`(கோப்பு) which means file in tamil.
 As the name refers, it's a temporary-file.